User Manual

 Update Attribute

 Kuika's Update Attribute action is used to update an attribute that has been previously created within the EAV (Entity-Attribute-Value) data model.
-With this action, users or administrators can change the attribute's name, data type, description, required status, or default value.
-It is a critical element for flexibility and sustainability in dynamic data structures.
+With this action, users or administrators can change the attribute's name, data type, description, mandatory status, or default value.

 Technical Specifications